jfryusef/jopen/content/posts/how-i-made-jopen.md

 ![jopen's Obsidian vault screenshot](/images/jopen-vault-ScreenShot.png)

-And here's the metadata for this post:
+And here's the metadata (frontmatter) for this post:

 ```toml
 +++